dronovartem/geoservices/README.md

 # geoservices
-exercises from autogis and geodata course
+homework of geoservices course in made.mail.ru